LauraUSDS/SME-QA-Website/pages/phases/assessments/written-assessments.md

 ### Templates
 - The [written assessment guidance document](../../../toolkit/assessments/written-assessment-guidance.docx) has information about types of written assessments.
 - The [written assessment scoring sample document](../../../toolkit/assessments/written-assessment-guidance.docx) is a sample scoring template.
-You should expect to edit this heaviy based on what SMEs determine in job analysis.
+You should expect to edit this heavily based on what SMEs determine in job analysis.

 ### Items to check before sending a written assessment